filviu/blog/content/posts/2011/2011-04-19-pc-image-quality-bad-on-hdmi-connected-lcd-tv.md

 Playing around I found than on my TV I can name inputs: for example I have PC (for the VGA and DVI inputs, STB for the scart input and so on).
 I decided to name the HDMI1 input to PC just to have a proper order and to remember where the pc is connected. **Oh joy and happiness the screen blinked and the quality went to normal!** This time it was indeed better than over the VGA cable.

 It seems that the name setting is there not only for labeling.
 Probably different profiles are applied to HDMI ports depending on the name associated with them.
-I don&#8217;t know if other TV&#8217;s behave the same but my Samsung sure does.
+I don't know if other TV's behave the same but my Samsung sure does.